Coarse-grained effective Hamiltonian via the Magnus Expansion for a three-level system: Application to Adiabatic Elimination

 We now apply the procedure outlined to a three-level system in Lambda configuration modelled by the Hamiltonian

-which describes a quantum network with on-site energies $(\pm \delta/2, \Delta/2)$ and tunneling amplitudes $\Omega_k$ (see Fig.\ref{fig:pops2}a).
-The same Hamiltonian provides the standard description in a rotating frame of a three-level atom driven by two near-resonant corotating semiclassical ac electromagnetic fields.
-In this case, $\Omega_k$ are the amplitudes of the fields while the single-photon detunings between the atomic level splitting $E_i$ and the frequencies $\omega_k$ of the fields, $\delta_0 := E_2-E_0- \omega_0$ and $\delta_1 := E_2-E_1-\omega_1$, enter the diagonal elements $\delta := \delta_2 - \delta_1$ and $\Delta = (\delta_2+\delta_1)/2$.
-This model describes several three-level coherent phenomena used in quantum protocols from Raman oscillations~\cite{kr:01-vitanov-advatmolopt,ka:17-falci-fortphys-fqmt}, stimulated Raman adiabatic passage~\cite{kr:17-vitanovbergmann-rmp,ka:09-siebrafalci-prb,ka:19-falci-scirep-usc} and hybrid schemes~\cite{ka:15-distefano-prb-cstirap,ka:19-falci-scirep-usc}.
+which describes a quantum network with on-site energies $(\pm \delta/2, \Delta/2)$ and tunnelling amplitudes $\Omega_k$ (see Figure \ref{fig:pops2}a).
+The same Hamiltonian provides the standard description in a rotating frame of a three-level atom driven by two near-resonant corotating semiclassical AC electromagnetic fields.
+In this case, $\Omega_k$ values represent the amplitudes of the fields while the single-photon detunings between the atomic level splitting { $E_i-E_j$ quasi-resonant with the frequencies} $\omega_k$ of the fields, $\delta_0 := E_2-E_0- \omega_0$ and $\delta_1 := E_2-E_1-\omega_1$, enter the diagonal elements {as} $\delta := \delta_2 - \delta_1$ and $\Delta = (\delta_2+\delta_1)/2$.
+This model describes several three-level coherent phenomena used in quantum protocols from Raman oscillations~\cite{kr:01-vitanov-advatmolopt,ka:17-falci-fortphys-fqmt}, stimulated Raman adiabatic passage~\cite{kr:17-vitanovbergmann-rmp,ka:09-siebrafalci-prb,ka:19-falci-scirep-usc}, and hybrid schemes~\cite{ka:15-distefano-prb-cstirap,ka:19-falci-scirep-usc}.

 The dynamics is governed by the Schr\"odinger equation $i \, \dot c_i(t) = \sum_{j=0}^{2} \bra{i} \hat H \ket{j} \, c_j(t)$ for $i,j = 0, \, 1,\,2 $.
-The system is prepared in the subspace spanned by the two lowest energy states, i.e. $\ket{\psi_0}= c_0 \ket{0} + c_1 \ket{1}$, which is defined as the "relevant" subspace.
+The system is prepared in the subspace spanned by the two lowest energy states, i.e., $\ket{\psi_0}= c_0 \ket{0} + c_1 \ket{1}$, which is defined as the "relevant" subspace.
 We want to understand under which conditions the dynamics is confined to the relevant subspace, and to determine a Hamiltonian operator $\hat H_\mathrm{eff}$ whose projection onto this subspace effectively generates the confined dynamics.

-\subsection{Adiabatic elimination: ambiguities and limitations}
+\subsection{Adiabatic Elimination: Ambiguities and Limitations}